ChaymaBouzaidii/Change-detection-in-multitemporal-satellite-images/README.md

 <a name="Overview"/>

 ## Overview
-!in this project, we built a machine learning model to detect changes in multi-temporal satellite images.
+In this project, we built a machine learning model to detect changes in multi-temporal satellite images.
 It uses Principal Component Analysis (PCA) and K-means clustering techniques over difference image.

 <a name="Requirements"/>